World

 Last to Do It

 There may be even more luck involved in this category of prop bets.
 You’re trying to predict which team will perform a given task for the last time in the game.
-For instance: Last to score a touchdown, last team to score.
+For instance: The last to score a touchdown or the last team to score.
 You can also bet on the last team to do it in the first half.

 Will this rare thing occur?
 You can also bet on whether uncommon plays will take place in the game.
 “Will there be a safety?” is a popular prop.
 So is “Will there be Overtime?” and “Will there be a shutout?”